Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] 50
 - [ ] 10.

-### True or False: When using lAM to control access to your RDS resources, the key names that can be used are case sensitive.
+### True or False: When using IAM to control access to your RDS resources, the key names that can be used are case sensitive.
 For example, aws: CurrentTime is NOT equivalent to AWS: currenttime.

 - [x] TRUE.